devproportal/springdevpro.com/content/guides/getting-started-with-spring-ai.md

 codeSandboxId: "github/devproportal/spring-ai-start-example"  # CodeSandbox 仓库ID
 ---

-# Getting Started with Spring AI: A Complete Step-by-Step Guide

 ## Overview

 Spring AI is a powerful library that integrates large language models (LLMs) like OpenAI, Hugging Face, and Azure OpenAI into Spring Boot applications.
 It simplifies LLM calls to be as intuitive as operating a database (similar to `JdbcTemplate`), enabling developers to quickly build intelligent features like chatbots, question-answering systems, and content generators.